Does your soil have enough of the appropriate minerals in the right balance to grow truly nutrient dense food? A soil

-In issue 14 we explore the idea of adding minerals to your soil to make sure your soil has the full range of nutrients and minerals required to grow nutrient dense food.
+In Issue 14 of Pip, we explore the idea of adding minerals to your soil to ensure it has the full range of nutrients required to grow nutrient dense food.
 This is on top of adding compost and other organic materials.

 Below is a chart of nutrients, what they do, what a deficiency looks like and how to add them to the soil.

-To really be sure what nutrients are lacking in the soil, a soil sample test is needed.
-We go into depth about this in issue 14.
+To really be sure what nutrients are lacking in your soil, a soil sample test is needed, which we delve deeply into in Issue 14.

 What is does